Assault Attorney San Antonio

 Derek W. Emmons

 "Derek W. Emmons is a criminal law attorney and the owner and founder of the Emmons Law Firm, P.C.
 Attorney Derek Emmons is a former Assistant District Attorney for Bexar County in the State of Texas.
-He is fully licensed by the Supreme Court of the State of Texas and the Western District of Texas Federal Court System, which ensures not only a smooth representation in the state courts but also in the federal courts."
+He is fully licensed by the Supreme Court of the State of Texas and the Western District of Texas Federal Court System, which ensures not only smooth representation in state courts but also in federal courts."

 Client Reviews